maxhbr/LDBcollector/md/OpenSSL.md

                         "scancode://openssl",
                         "OpenSSL License"
                     ],
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "This is the OpenSSL license proper, without the SSLEay part.
+                                "This is the OpenSSL license proper, without the SSLEay part.
 The SPDX\nOpenSSL identifier does not apply here.
 Instead it matches the openssl-\nssleay license.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [